littlehorse-enterprises/lh-quickstart-java/README.md

 brew install littlehorse-enterprises/lh/lhctl
 ```

-## Local LH Server Setup
+## Local LittleHorse Server Setup

-If you have obtained a private LH Cloud Sandbox, you can skip this step and just follow the configuration instructions you received from the LittleHorse Team (remember to set your environment variables!).
+If you have obtained a LittleHorse Cloud Sandbox, you can skip this step and just follow the configuration instructions you received from the LittleHorse Team (remember to set your environment variables!).

 To run a LittleHorse Server locally in one command, you can run: